kata-containers/community/elections/process/README.md

 - Send Kata AC election - Voting period started email, and announce the start of the voting period on Slack

-A couple of days before the TSC Election ends:
+A couple of days before the AC Election ends:

 - Send Kata AC election - Voting period started reminder email and Slack note